Bridging Worlds – Bee & Communities Event at Bristol University

 On a crisp morning of March 8th, the University of Bristol became a vibrant hub for an extraordinary convergence of minds and cultures.
 The event, organized by Meli in partnership with the School of Biological Studies, P2Panda, and our network of indigenous and local communities, focused on a shared passion: the conservation of stingless bees.

 The morning sessions featured researchers from the University of Bristol who are at the forefront of stingless bee studies.
-Their presentations covered a range of topics from the ecological impact of stigless bees to innovative conservation strategies being employed around the globe.
+Their presentations covered a range of topics from the ecological impact of stingless bees to innovative conservation strategies being employed around the globe.
 This academic perspective provided a scientific backdrop for the discussions that followed, highlighting the urgency and importance of protecting native bees.

 In the afternoon, the focus shifted to the experiences of indigenous leaders who shared their deep-rooted knowledge and cultural practices related to stingless bees.
 Their narratives painted a vivid picture of the symbiotic relationship between their communities and the natural world, a relationship that has nurtured both for countless generations.